-I love how easy it is to make a matcha green tea at home.
-No fancy equipment needed and put together in a jiffy.
-Some days when I’m feeling fancy (or cold lol), I’ll bust out my milk frother but most days, an iced matcha latte gets the job done since it’s quick, easy, and still tasty AF.
+I love how easy it is to make an iced matcha latte.
+While I go the traditional route of using a bamboo whisk, you can make this without any equipment!
+Some days when I’m feeling fancy (or cold lol), I’ll bust out my milk frother for some warm, frothy milk for a warm matcha latte, but most days, an iced matcha latte gets the job done since it’s quick, easy, and tasty.

 - It’s easy to make.
-Because it’s an iced latte, there’s no need to heat up the milk and the matcha latte comes together in a minute.
+Because it’s an iced latte, there’s no need to heat up the milk, and the matcha latte comes together in only a couple of minutes.

 What You’ll Need to Make an Iced Matcha Latte

-- ice — you can even make it with my Matcha Ice Cubes for more matcha flavour!
+- ice — you can even make it with my Matcha Ice Cubes for more matcha flavor!

 How to Make Iced Matcha Latte

-Matcha has more caffeine that regular brewed green tea but less than coffee and black tea.
+Matcha has more caffeine than regular brewed green tea but less than coffee and black tea.

 Matcha is green tea that has been finely ground up into a powder.

-If your matcha has a yellowish or brownish colour to it, this usually indicates that mature leaves were used to make your matcha, making it a lower quality matcha.
+If your matcha has a yellowish or brownish color to it, this usually indicates that mature leaves were used to make your matcha, making it a lower-quality matcha powder.
 This leads to your matcha tasting more bitter.

 Iced Matcha Latte